tecnalia-advancedmanufacturing-robotics/panda-gym/docs/custom/custom_task.rst

 Code
 ----

-To define your own task, you need to inherit from :py:class:`Task<panda_gym.envs.core.Task>`, and define the following 5 methods:
+To define your own task, you need to inherit from :py:class:`Task<nextage_gym.envs.core.Task>`, and define the following 5 methods:

 - ``reset()``: how the task is reset; you must define `self.goal` in this function
 - ``get_obs()``: returns the observation